carltech22/Manipulator-Mechatronics/README.md

 # Manipulator-Mechatronics
-This is repository meant to showcase the statics, dynamics, and kinematics of a 2D robotic manipulator
+This is repository showcases the statics, dynamics, and kinematics of a 2D robotic manipulator

 This is the position of Joint 1 vs Time